 The below table shows how much Canadian Super Visa insurance might cost at different ages.

-Super Visa insurance premiums based on age
+Super Visa insurance cost based on age

 *Quotes based on a 365-day Super Visa insurance policy with $100,000 in coverage and a $1,000 deductible.